ahaldane/Mi3-GPU/UserGuide.md

     run_05 J-Step   5115  Error: SSR:   0.204  Ferr:  0.00984  X: -120.186 (-122.374)
     run_06 J-Step   6138  Error: SSR:   0.203  Ferr:  0.00971  X: -120.275 (-122.534)

 This shows the result of each round of synthetic MSA generation, one round per line, with the following information from left to right: First, the "run_04" shows the round number.
 Next, "Jstep 6138" shows the number of Potts parameter-updates performed so far (many may be performed per round as described further below).
-Next, the sum-of-square-residuals (SSR) between the synthetic bivariate marginals and the dataset mbivariate marginals is shown, followed by the average bivariate marginal relative error "Ferr", computed as the sum of the relative errors |f^data - f^synth|/f^data limited to marginals $f^data > 0.01$.
+Next, the sum-of-square-residuals (SSR) between the synthetic bivariate marginals and the dataset mbivariate marginals is shown, followed by the average bivariate marginal relative error "Ferr", computed as the sum of the relative errors |f^data - f^synth|/f^data limited to marginals `f^data > 0.01`.
 Finally, the "correlated energy" X is displayed, computed in two different ways.
 See PRE for further description of this value.

 The correlated energy X should be the primary way of evaluating convergence.
 This value should initially become more and more negative, but after enough steps should roughly level off to a negative value, and the inference can be considered finished.
-X is calculated as $sum_{ij\alpha\beta} J^ij_ab C^ij_ab$ using correlation terms $C^ij_ab = f^ij_ab - f^i_a f^j_b$.
+X is calculated as `sum_{ij\alpha\beta} J^ij_ab C^ij_ab` using correlation terms `C^ij_ab = f^ij_ab - f^i_a f^j_b`.
 In the output above the first value after "X: " is computed using the bivariate marginals of the synthetic MSA, and the value in parentheses is computed using the dataset bivariate marginals.
 Once near convergence these two values should become fairly close to each other and it should not matter which is tracked.
 The value of X give you information about how much correlated effects influence your MSA: If the abolute magnitude of X is small or 0 compared to the typical statistical energy of sequences (visible with `grep mean hiv_pr_inference.log`) this means correlated effects contribute little to mutational statistics.

 Near convergence, the SSR and Ferr should become small as well, although these values are also influenced by various additional statistical errors and are not reliable indicators of convergence, and may level off prematurely due to finite-sampling effects, or occasionally increase slightly between rounds due to statistical fluctuations.
 Ferr is meant to be a simple and intuitive measure of the percent error in the bivariate marginals.